South Edmonton Physiotherapy & Registered Massage Therapy

 *Can physical therapy help with my dizziness?

 After a thorough assessment, we are typically able to determine the source of your dizziness and then develop a treatment program for you.
 We use a type of physiotherapy called Vestibular Therapy that can be very effective and is recommended over medication use for dizziness symptoms.
-Sometimes a referral is required to a specialist; we are able to determine this based on our clinical assessment and use of infrared goggle technology.
+Sometimes a referral is required to a specialist; we are able to determine this based on our clinical assessment.

 *What is BPPV & how do you treat it?